justv316/Target_Detection/README.md

 ---------------------------------------------------------------------------

 D) Final Steps
- - Now that everything is created
+ - Now that everything is created:

- Assign [!SpTargetDetection] the Scripted Effect TargetDetectionEffectScript.
+ 1. Assign [!SpTargetDetection] the Scripted Effect TargetDetectionEffectScript.
- Assign [!SpTargetDetected] the Scripted Effect TargetDetectedEffectScript.
+ 2. Assign [!SpTargetDetected] the Scripted Effect TargetDetectedEffectScript.
- Assign [!TargetDetectionQuest] the QuestScript TargetDetectionQuestScript.
+ 3. Assign [!TargetDetectionQuest] the QuestScript TargetDetectionQuestScript.
- Assign [!TargetDetectionSpellQuest] the QuestScript TargetDetectionSpellQuestScript.
+ 4. Assign [!TargetDetectionSpellQuest] the QuestScript TargetDetectionSpellQuestScript.

  - Target Detection is now set up to work in your mod.

 |  Troubleshooting!  |